Responsibilities of Board of Directors

 The Group Chief Executive Officer evaluation is divided into 5 rankings: 4 = Performed excellently, 3 = Performed very well, 2 = Performed reasonably, 1 = Performed partially, 0 = Not yet performed.

 The overall evaluation, with total scores of 100%, can be classified into 5 levels:

 - Below 70% = Need Improvement

-In 2017, the Nomination and Remuneration Committee evaluated the performance of Miss Boosaba Daorueng, the Group Chief Executive Officer for 2017 and reported to the Board of Directors’ meeting No.2/2018 held on February 27th, 2018, that the overall evaluation of the Group Chief Executive Officer was rated “Very Good”, or equivalent to the average score of 90.77%”
+In 2019, the Nomination and Remuneration Committee evaluated the performance of Miss Boosaba Daorueng, the Group Chief Executive Officer for 2019 and reported to the Board of Directors’ meeting No.4/2019 held on November 12th, 2019, that the overall evaluation of the Group Chief Executive Officer was rated “Very Good”, or equivalent to the average score of 92.02%”